 Did you know that fundraising activities are regulated by state law?
-39 states and the District of Columbia have laws that require a charitable nonprofit to register with the state before the charitable nonprofit engages in fundraising activities in that state.
+39 states and the District of Columbia have laws that require a charitable nonprofit and/or professional fundraising consultants (sometimes referred to as "solicitors") to register with the state before the charitable nonprofit engages in fundraising activities in that state.
+There are also laws that govern the conduct of for-profit businesses that are engaging in fundraising activities (referred to as "commercial co-ventures").
 Lawforchange.org provides links to the fundraising laws in each state.

 What is the risk of NOT registering for fundraising purposes?

 Fundraising activities that are misleading could expose a nonprofit to civil fines in addition to criminal liability for fraudulent conduct.
 Rather than risk criminal liability (!) make sure that you understand what laws govern fundraising in your state and take extra care not to make any misleading statements in fundraising materials.
-Examples of what constitutes “fraudulent” conduct in the State of Arizona includes: “Misrepresenting that a solicitation is being conducted on behalf of a charitable organization” and “Misrepresenting that a person sponsors, endorses or approves the solicitation if the person has not consented, in writing, to the use of his or her name for the campaign.”
+(For example, “fraudulent” conduct could include misrepresenting that a solicitation is being conducted on behalf of a charitable organization when in fact the charitable organization has no knowledge of the solicitation activity.)

 What else, besides initial registration, is required?

 - State law may require that your nonprofit include a “disclosure statement” on any written solicitation materials or confirmation of a pledge that the nonprofit has complied with any state registration requirements.
 Twelve states require nonprofits to include a disclosure statement when communicating with donors: Colorado, Florida, Georgia, Illinois, Maryland, Michigan, New Jersey, New York, Pennsylvania, Virginia, Washington State and West Virginia.